Reisma and Cleveland State host Wright State - WTOP News

 Fairborn, Ohio; Monday, 7 p.m.
 EST

-BOTTOM LINE: Cleveland State visits Wright State after Jordana Reisma scored 25 points in Cleveland State’s 78-59 victory against the Bethune-Cookman Wildcats.
+BOTTOM LINE: Cleveland State faces Wright State after Jordana Reisma scored 25 points in Cleveland State’s 78-59 win over the Bethune-Cookman Wildcats.

+The Raiders are 2-2 on their home court.
+Wright State is 1-1 when it has fewer turnovers than its opponents and averages 17.2 turnovers per game.

 The Vikings are 2-0 against Horizon opponents.
-Cleveland State is the Horizon leader with 28.6 defensive rebounds per game led by Sara Guerreiro averaging 7.1.
+Cleveland State is second in the Horizon scoring 35.4 points per game in the paint led by Mickayla Perdue averaging 8.0.

-Wright State’s average of 7.2 made 3-pointers per game this season is just 0.6 more made shots on average than the 6.6 per game Cleveland State allows.
-Cleveland State scores 7.2 more points per game (78.9) than Wright State allows to opponents (71.7).
+Wright State makes 39.0% of its shots from the field this season, which is 4.2 percentage points higher than Cleveland State has allowed to its opponents (34.8%).
+Cleveland State averages 6.9 made 3-pointers per game this season, 1.2 more made shots on average than the 5.7 per game Wright State gives up.

-TOP PERFORMERS: Rylee Sagester is shooting 38.5% from beyond the arc with 1.7 made 3-pointers per game for the Raiders, while averaging 6.3 points.
+The Raiders and Vikings match up Monday for the first time in conference play this season.

-Mickayla Perdue is shooting 46.9% and averaging 22.0 points for the Vikings.
+TOP PERFORMERS: Amaya Staton is shooting 62.5% and averaging 11.4 points for the Raiders.

+Destiny Leo averages 2.7 made 3-pointers per game for the Vikings, scoring 11.3 points while shooting 40.9% from beyond the arc.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.